Ointments, Creams and Lotions

 Ointments generally have the highest amount of oil of all the products, with the oil often being a mineral oil such as liquid paraffin.
 Ointments tend to feel greasier when applied and are good at sealing in moisture.

 Next up is creams for eczema-prone skin.
-They come in second after ointments.
 They still contain oil and are very good at keeping in moisture.
 Some people prefer this type as they tend to be less greasy to touch.

 And finally, lotions.
 Lotions are mainly made of water, and contain the least amount of oil of the 3 types.
 Lotions tend to evaporate more quickly, however, tend to spread more easily so may be best suited for large areas of the body.
 If your skin stings a bit after applying lotion, it may be beneficial to switch to an ointment, which may contain less preservatives.